 Design for AM for Education – Dr Eujin Pei (Brunel University London)

 Design for AM Computational Tools – Dr Ajit Panesar (Imperial College London)

-Design for AM Materials – Robert Higham (University of Bolton)
+Design for AM Metals – Robert Higham (University of Bolton)

 Design for Polymer AM Processes – Candice Majewski (University of Sheffield)

 Design for 4D Printing – Mahdi Bodaghi (Nottingham Trent University)